🚀 See Middesk in action with an instant, self-guided demo

 Middesk’s Business Verification solution helps automate validating the identities of businesses and their owners.
 It connects directly through APIs to all Secretary of State offices in the US, allowing for searching them all at once for business registration details.
 Its integration with Socure also allows for finding details about a business’s ultimate beneficial ownership.

-In addition to basic details on a business, Middesk also provides other useful information for evaluating accuracy and risk in a B2B relationship.
+In addition to basic details on a business like EIN database searches or TIN matching, Middesk also provides other useful information for evaluating accuracy and risk in a B2B relationship.
 This includes watchlist screening, industry classification, document copies, digital footprint, litigation, bankruptcies, and more.

 Ondato